 Public Health is designed as an elective for students interested in Health Science.
 Students should successfully complete Health Occupations or the equivalent before enrollment.

-Comprehensive Syllabus: Public Health Syllabus
+Comprehensive Syllabus: Public and Global Health Syllabus

 All required materials are provided in the course.

 Specific Technical/Software Requirements in Addition to General Requirements:

 Please review the general original credit software requirements at http://mtda.link/techreq

 This course requires students to have access to desktop development platforms.
 ChromeOS/Chromebooks are not compatible with this course.

 Course Availability (subject to resource and teacher availability):

 Dr. Constance K. Haan, MD, MS, MA, Billings Career Center, firstname.lastname@example.org